 In such a case, there are 2 important things are at play:

-First, I think it’s always better to go in front of a Judge who is familiar with your lawyer.
-Now is not the time to have your lawyer meet the Judge for the first time.
+First, it's always better to go in front of a Judge who is familiar with your lawyer.
+Now is not the time to have your attorney meet the Judge for the first time.

 Second, your lawyer better be, in fact, persuasive.
-If he or she is simply going to drone on about how sorry you are and how you won’t do it again, then you should probably save your money and just go alone, or with a court-appointed attorney.
+If he or she is simply going to drone on about how sorry you are and promise that you won’t screw up again, then you should probably save your money and just go alone, or with a court-appointed attorney.

 When you plunk the money down to hire a lawyer for a probation violation, it is with one thing in mind: keep me out of jail.
 You need a spokesperson that sounds good to you.
 Just because some lawyer kept your friend’s brother out of jail once, or won a high-profile murder case a while ago, does not mean that he or she has the charisma to keep you out of jail now, in this circumstance.

-For my part, I charge between $1400 to $2000 for probation violations.
-Knowing what I know, and I'm sorry if this sounds cocky, but I'd borrow the money to hire myself.
+Knowing what I know, and I'm sorry if this sounds cocky, but I'd borrow the money to hire our firm.
+This is where we shine, and NOBODY can handle a probation violation better than us.